-Jesus, who had spent the better part of three years berating the elite for taking advantage of the poor and outcasts, Jesus, who had told the rich young ruler to sell everything he had and give it to the poor, became incensed when he saw the poor being ripped off in the name of God.
-He walked straight over to the tables and he lifted them off the ground and disrupted everything in the temple.
-He threw the merchants out of the Temple and declared that his Father’s house had been turned into a den of robbers.
+Jesus, who spent the better part of three years berating the elite for taking advantage of the last, least, lost, little, and dead, became incensed when he saw the poor being ripped off in the name of God.
+He therefore walked straight over to the tables, lifted them off the ground, and went into a full blown temple tantrum.
+He declared for all to hear: “This is my Father’s house and you’ve made it into a den of robbers!”

-The elite and powerful, who had heard about this mysterious man claiming to be the Son of Man, now had their attention on Jesus.
-It was one thing to have a crowd with palm branches welcoming him into the city, but to disrupt the economic scheme they had established was going too far.
-From this point forward, the tides began to turn against Jesus.
-The leaders started looking for a way to discredit him, or to remove him completely.
-For as long as Jesus stayed in Jerusalem, their power would be in question, and they would no longer make the money they had planned on.
+The elite and the powerful now had their eyes set on Jesus.
+It was one thing to have a crowd with palm branches welcoming a poor rabbi into the city, but it was another thing entirely when he disrupted the status quo particularly when it came to the economic practices of the Temple.
+The leaders started looking for a way to discredit him, or remove him completely.

 And there was evening and there was morning, the second day.